 “I’m on my way to Kuwait” he sullenly replied.

 “I see.
 And is this man your uncle?”
 I was still concealing my provocations beneath that insoluble veneer of American obliviousness.
 The older gent let slip a snort that broke into a chuckle.

 “No, no, no, we just met in here and this kid” (he pointed with a jerk of his thumb) “started talkin’ Arab at me.
 I’m from Michigan.
 Name’s Nazee, nice to meet you.”
 He extended a hand.

 “Likewise; Sam” I said as we shook hands.
 His handshake was not lithe but firm and smothering, more midwestern than middle eastern.

 “Well, I’m moving to Israel to enlist in the Israeli army.”
 The younger man’s jaw and brow dropped an inch apiece as if he hadn’t figured his day could get any worse.

-“You’re from Santa Cruz and you want to move to the middle east?” asked Nazee.
+“You’re from Santa Carla and you want to move to the middle east?” asked Nazee.
 “Why in the hell would you wanna go and do a thing like that?”

 “Well, I think it’s a beautiful place.”